-The documents listed below must be submitted to the Authority via the ODMApricot website within 120 days of notification of a reservation of LIHTCs or 30 days prior to the deadline for carryover allocation (i.e. December 1), whichever is sooner.
+The documents listed below must be submitted to the Authority via the Apricot website within 120 days of notification of a reservation of LIHTCs or 30 days prior to the deadline for carryover allocation (i.e. December 1), whichever is sooner.

 Projects must meet the requirements of the progress phase to be eligible for an allocation of tax credits.
 Progress requirement extensions may be granted at the sole discretion of the Authority.
-The tax credit reservation may be rescinded at the sole discretion of the Authority for not meeting the progress phase requirements or for a failure to meet the criteria in HFA÷ 109.06.
+The tax credit reservation may be rescinded at the sole discretion of the Authority for not meeting the progress phase requirements or for a failure to meet the criteria in HFA 109.06.

-- 1. Letter requesting commitment of tax credits and inclusion of any pages from the updated application form related to changes in the project scope or cost, including complete updated budget - 2.
-Exhibit 2 Environmental site assessment and related reports (lead, asbestos, historic, archeological, etc.) if required by the Authority[∗]) - 3.
+- 1. Letter requesting commitment of tax credits and updated application - 2.
+Exhibit 2 Environmental site assessment and related reports (lead, asbestos, historic, archeological, if required by the Authority) - 3.
 Exhibit 16 Appraisal (if required by the Authority) - 4.
 Exhibit 19 Evidence of zoning/local approvals - 5.
 Exhibit 20 Permanent financing letter of commitment or letter of interest with terms and conditions specified - 6.
 Exhibit 21 Construction financing letter of commitment or letter of interest with terms and conditions specified - 7.
 Exhibit 22 Equity investment letter of commitment or letter of interest with terms and conditions specified - 8.
-Exhibit 24 Construction period sources and uses (monthly)by month (required only for projects seeking Authority construction financing) - 9.
-Exhibit 27 Final plans and specifications - 10.9.
-Evidence of continued site control - 11.10.
-Soils and/or structural engineering report (if applicable) - 12.11.
-Copy of the architect contract - 13.12.
-An executed tenant services agreement binding on both parties
+Exhibit 24 Construction period sources and uses by month (required only for projects seeking Authority construction financing) - 9.
+Evidence of continued site control - 10.
+Soils and/or structural engineering report (if applicable) - 11.
+Copy of the architect contract - 12.
+An executed tenant services agreement binding on both parties - 13.

-- 14.13.
 Cost estimates (or bids if available) by schedule of value.
-Must comply with 14% limit for general contractor contractor's or construction manager's overhead, profit, and general conditions, overhead, and profit - 15.14.
+Must comply with 14% limit for general contractor's or construction manager's overhead, profit, and general conditions - 14.
 Copy of contract for consultant services (if applicable)